Skip to main content Skip to footer

 Cost-benefit ratio shows overall value creation.
 Net present value reveals dollar impact.
 ROI communicates percentage returns.
 Payback period indicates risk exposure.
 Together, these metrics paint a complete picture for decision-makers.

-Step 6: create recommendations
+Step 6: Create recommendations

 Numbers tell a story, but recommendations drive action.
 Connect your analysis to strategic priorities and organizational context.

 Strong recommendations acknowledge both financial metrics and qualitative factors.
 They provide direct guidance while recognizing that perfect information rarely exists.
 Help stakeholders move forward with confidence based on thorough analysis.
+Once you’ve defined your framework, a connected platform can automate the calculation and tracking process, keeping your CBA current as conditions change.

 CBA formulas and calculations made simple

 Once you have your data in place, a few straightforward formulas can turn numbers into insights.
-Knowing how these calculations work helps you double-check results, explain your reasoning, and give stakeholders a clear view of each option’s potential.
+Knowing how these calculations work helps you double-check results, explain your reasoning, and give stakeholders a view of each option’s potential.

-The metrics below offer different ways to see value — from overall return to how long it takes to break even.
+The metrics below offer different ways to see value, from overall return to how long it takes to break even.

 MetricFormulaWhat it tells you